 The Y is where Division Street and Highway 395 disconnect on Spokane’s north side.
 It’s also a congestion, strip mall strewn, dumpster fire that most urban thinkers, including this one, feel no love lost.
 There are, however, some nice homes in the area (if you’re into dumpster fires).
 Otherwise, the neighborhood is entirely too predictable.

-Ah… Hillyard, Spokane’s white trash soul.
+Ah… Hillyard, Spokane’s down-home soul.
 It’s appropriate to give Hillyard its proper due, as follows:

 It’s Hillyard that the wise concierges that work our metro hotels will point you to, like a secret that only they know.
 A secret it is, indeed, because you’ll feel like a local if you enjoying a pint in Hillyard.